frequently asked questions

 I write.
 About our elected officials.
 About development and traffic.
 About our schools.
 About local arts and music, and occasionally food.
 Anything and everything affecting East County.

-Just Up The Pike is updated almost-daily.
-I am a graduate student, however, so that schedule might occasionally give way to schoolwork, a social life and, of course, sleep.
+Just Up The Pike is updated a few times each week, though that schedule might occasionally give way to work, a social life and, of course, sleep.

 3) How did you get started?